cmdcolin/SnpEff/src/docs/snpeff/build_db.md

 - Replace "unknown" codon characters: Codons using old `'X'` characters are replaced by newer `'?'` characters
 - If any of the sequences only differ by the first codon, they are considered equal (the start codon is translates as 'Met' even when the codon code translates to another Amino acid)
-- Replace rare amino acids, which often tranlate as stop codons in the middle of the sequence: E.g. replace `'*'` by `'U'`
+- Replace rare amino acids, which often translate as stop codons in the middle of the sequence: E.g. replace `'*'` by `'U'`
 - Try replacing unknown aminco acids (`'?'`) by the ones at the same position in the protein sequence from the FASTA file

 If after all these attempts the protein sequence still do not match, they are considered "not equal".